 Risk management is essential to a successful project.
 What could be riskier than hiring a new, unfamiliar contractor or subcontractor?
-The risk of default should be taken seriously.
-It can affect the project schedule, the quality of performance, project safety, and it could even determine the likelihood a payment dispute will occur.
-A great way to minimize project risk is through establishing a contractor prequalification procedure when scrutinizing bids.
+One bad egg could affect the project schedule, the quality of performance, project safety, and it could even determine whether payment disputes will occur.
+Prequalifying contractors, subs, and suppliers minimizes risk.

 Table of Contents

 Before hiring anyone, or before taking on a job, it’s important to have a good idea of the character and capacity on the other side of your contract.
 For many contractors and project managers, the prequalification process is simple – they just work with the contractors and subs they’re comfortable and familiar with!
 The same is true for subs and suppliers.
 They’re more inclined to work with customers who treat them right.